Tom takes the Can-Am Defender Max XT out for a canyonlands camping trip and brings everything but the kitchen sink.

 The Can-Am Defender Max XT was the star of our camping trip.

 The Can-Am Defender XT seats six and has a powerful 72 hp Rotax HD10 V-Twin tuned for serious off road work so it had no problem hauling plenty of gear for a completely loaded-out camping trip.
 I did not have to leave anything behind this trip.
 We drove over 60 miles of rugged Idaho, Owyhee Country back roads at paved road speeds.

 Fredy & Carly flew in, and I picked them up at the Boise airport.
-We had to run pick up the Can-Am Defender Max side by side four-seater we were supposed to test out on this adventure and grab a big enough rental trailer to haul it.
+We had to run up the way and pick up the Can-Am Defender Max side by side four-seater that we were supposed to test out on this adventure and grab a big enough rental trailer to haul it down south.